gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >
 >Vijayata
 >Delegate, Liability
->Processing Team 2 | Sydney Office | Clients’ Benefits
+>Processing Team 2 | Sydney Office | Clients' Benefits
->Department of Veterans’ Affairs
+>Department of Veterans' Affairs

 I sympathize with Vijayata getting sick.
 That's awful, but the DVA should have systems in place to deal with people getting sick.
 I responded.